kaihusmann/optimization/cran-comments.md

 ## For your Information

-We received the message from Prof Ripley that the sample.int function is misused in one example.
+We received the message from Professor Ripley that the sample.int function is misused in one example.
 We dismissed the respective example completely.